Attachment Large Size Large Wp Post Image

 During the manic (or if not full-blown manic, then “hypomanic,” which means a less intense version of mania) phase, you may experience:

-• Feeling like you have boundless energy.
-So much energy, in fact, you may not need sleep.
+• Feeling like you have boundless energy – So much energy, in fact, you may not need sleep.
 Some people in manic phases do not sleep for days at a time.

-• Racing thoughts and pressured speech.
-These two tend to go together – you feel like your thoughts are going so fast you can hardly keep up, and when you try to talk, you just can’t stop.
+• Racing thoughts and pressured speech – These two tend to go together – you feel like your thoughts are going so fast you can hardly keep up, and when you try to talk, you just can’t stop.
 Other people will tell you that they can’t get a word in edgewise.

-• Impulsivity and risk-taking.
-This often impacts spending/shopping, as well as sexuality and use of alcohol or other drugs.
+• Impulsivity and risk-taking – This often impacts spending/shopping, as well as sexuality and use of alcohol or other drugs.

 Since there is no definitive cyclothymia test, your doctor may ask you to keep a journal, so the two of you can chart your moods over time.
 You may also find some online quizzes or questionnaires that relate to mood disorders.
 If you take one, share your responses with your doctor or therapist and use it to better understand your symptoms.
-All too often, women are considered moody and self-reported symptoms are not taken as seriously as they should be.
-Medical conditions like cyclothymia can wreak havoc on home life, relationships and performance at work.
-Getting diagnosed is an important first step.

 Scroll to Top